By Brylee Jaghbir ,

 The Cyber Buyers Study found that organisations establish oversight in several ways, depending upon the level of integration and maturity of their cyber risk initiatives.
 (See Figure 1.)
 In the Pacific region:

-Despite the shift of cyber decision-making in recent years, the progression towards widespread adoption of an enterprise-wide approach is still maturing with increasing oversight at board level, however many Australian and New Zealand businesses are still relying on a sole or primary cybersecurity decision maker.
+Despite the shift of cyber decision-making in recent years, the progression towards widespread adoption of an enterprise-wide approach is still maturing with increasing oversight at board level, however many Australian and New Zealand businesses appear to still be relying on a sole or primary cybersecurity decision maker.

 Today’s decision makers are addressing cyber issues by either purchasing solutions, leveraging external expertise or building in-house specialist centres of excellence.
 (Learn more about the different investment approaches and who’s using them in this article.)